himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 After installing pass, there are few steps to configure it.
 First, we need to create a gpg key if one doesn't already exist.
 Then, we need to initialize a password store using that key.

-*(I went a little heavy with the animation images below.
+**Note:** *I went a little heavy with the animation images in the remainder of the post.
 Sorry.
-I hope they are useful.
-Being a visual learner, at the very least they are helpful for me when I have to revist this post...)*
+I hope they are more useful than annoying.
+Being a visual learner, at the very least they are helpful for me when I reference this post in the future. ...*

 ### New GPG Key

 <img alt="animation running gpg --gen-key" src="../../img/posts/setting-up-pass/animation-hover.png" onmouseover="this.src='../../img/posts/setting-up-pass/generate-gpg-keys.gif'" onmouseout="this.src='../../img/posts/setting-up-pass/animation-hover.png'" style="max-width: 100%;"/>
 <div class="caption">Generate a new gpg key with `gpg2 --full-gen-key`.</div>

-First, lets create a new gpg key.
-To create a gpg key, the `gpg2 --gen-key` command can be used.
-However, I opted to use `gpg2 --full-gen-key` which is just a bit more detailed.
-The command will prompt for several bits of information.
-The default selections are fine for most of the options (I usually choose to use a 4096-bit key... because why not).
-At the end it will ask for a Name, Password, and optional comment.
+To create a gpg key, the `gpg2 --gen-key` command is normally used.
+However, I opted to use `gpg2 --full-gen-key`, which allows for a bit more control during setup.
+The command will prompt for several bits of information, and the default selections are generally fine for most of the option.
+I usually opt to use a 4096-bit key, because... why not?
+At the end it will ask for a name, Password, and optional comment.

-It should be noted that `gpg2` most likely needs to be used instead of `gpg` for pass.
-However, it may vary depending on distribution and the package version.
+*It should be noted that `gpg2` most likely needs to be used instead of `gpg` for pass.
+However, it may vary depending on distribution and the package versions.*

 ### Pass Init